 Although some Halloween meals may seem more well-rounded or provide a greater shock value, this is one of the Halloween recipes that will get your kids fed, in their costumes, and out the door!
 You don’t have to be a creative genius or a wiz in the kitchen to make this for your next Halloween party, since everything is prepared and just needs to be assembled!

 While I, for one, think this is one of the best dinner recipes out there, you may choose to serve it as a Halloween party food.
 Finger foods are ideal for gatherings since people can still mingle while having a Halloween appetizer.
 Deviled eggs are another of our favorite Halloween party food ideas.
-You can even dye them spooky colors (like black!).
+You can even dye them spooky colors, like black or green!

 Italian Meatballs and a Piece of Dough